-Homes permitted prior to June 1, 2009 can earn the ENERGY STAR by following the guidelines of the Version 2 National Performance Path (99KB), or a Builder Option Package.
-The BOP guidelines in Florida are detailed in both the Version 2 National BOP (131KB) and the county-level BOPs below.
+Homes permitted prior to June 1, 2009 can earn the ENERGY STAR by following the Program Requirements of the Version 2 National Performance Path (99KB), or a Builder Option Package.
+The BOP Program Requirements in Florida are detailed in both the Version 2 National BOP (131KB) and the county–level BOPs below.

-For more information about the Version 2.5 and Version 3/3.1 guidelines that are applicable to homes permitted on or after April 01, 2011, see the Transition Timeline for Florida.
+For more information about the Version 2.5 and Version 3/3.1 Program Requirements that are applicable to homes permitted on or after April 01, 2011, see the Transition Timeline for Florida.

 Find Your County and Click on the Corresponding Climate Zone

 |County||BOPs by Climate Zone||County||BOPs by Climate Zone||County||BOPs by Climate Zone|